citp/privacy-policy-historical/c/co/cod/coderwall.com.md

-> *The following text is extracted and transformed from the coderwall.com privacy policy that was archived on 2011-05-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110525013529id_/http%3A//coderwall.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the coderwall.com privacy policy that was archived on 2011-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111123042313id_/http%3A//coderwall.com/privacy_policy) for the most accurate reproduction.*

-# coderwall
+#

 ## Privacy Policy

-#### UPDATED May 20th, 2011
+#### UPDATED August 15th 2011

+Appdillo, Inc. (“Appdillo”, “our”, “us” or “we”) provides this Privacy Policy to inform you of our policies and procedures regarding the collection, use and disclosure of personal information we receive from users of coderwall.com (this “Site”).

 ### Website Visitors